Enthalpy change of solution: Steps in dissolution

-The value of the enthalpy of solvation is the sum of these individual steps.
+The value of the enthalpy of solvation is the sum of these individual steps:

 Dissolving ammonium nitrate in water is endothermic.
-The energy released by solvation of the ammonium ions and nitrate ions is less than the energy absorbed in breaking up the ammonium nitrate ionic lattice and the attractions between water molecules.
+The energy released by the solvation of the ammonium ions and nitrate ions is less than the energy absorbed in breaking up the ammonium nitrate ionic lattice and the attractions between water molecules.
 Dissolving potassium hydroxide is exothermic, as more energy is released during solvation than is used in breaking up the solute and solvent.

 Expressions in differential or integral form

-The expressions of the enthalpy change of dissolution can be differential or integral, as function of the ratio of amounts solute-solvent.
+The expressions of the enthalpy change of dissolution can be differential or integral, as a function of the ratio of amounts of solute-solvent.